Reflections from KoneKtor – Philanthropy East Forum 2024

 Piecing the future together: Climate and nature

-Chaired by Dorothea Wawrinka (advocacy coordinator, HELVETAS), panel speakers Marika Djolai (policy analyst of Balkans in Europe Policy Advisory Group) and Marsela Pećanac (founder, Atelier for community transformation) explored how foundations have a responsibility to protect the planet and our climate, and the ways they can contribute to building a just and sustainable future.
+Chaired by Dorothea Wawrinka (advocacy coordinator, HELVETAS), panel speakers Marika Djolai (policy analyst of Balkans in Europe Policy Advisory Group) and Marsela Pećanac (founder, Atelier for community transformation) explored how foundations have a responsibility to protect the planet, our climate, and the ways they can contribute to building a just and sustainable future.

 Both speakers addressed how climate change disproportionally affects marginalised communities.
 Pećanac, in particular, spoke passionately about Bosnia and the quest to save the ‘blue heart of Europe’.
 Appealing to the room she claimed, ‘this is not a project, it’s movement building.’